redhat-cop/network.backup/extensions/experiences/backup/README.md

 - **Backup Project Template**: Defined within the `setup.yaml` playbook, this template helps organize and manage all necessary components for the network backup experience.
 It ensures that relevant files, roles, and configurations are logically arranged, making it easier to maintain and execute automation tasks.

-### Execution Environment (EE)

-- **Custom EE Definitions**: A tailored execution environment that ensures compatibility and functionality of all necessary Ansible modules and dependencies required for network backup tasks.

 ### Job Templates

 - **Create Full Backup Job Template**: Pre-configured to execute the network backup playbook, streamlining the process of creating full backups of network configurations.